 As a newbie to hiking, if you don’t have a fleece of some kind lying around, you can maybe look to utilize a woolen sweater or perhaps one made from synthetic materials.
 Remember, it should be for a short while in relatively good conditions to give you a feel for whether you want to pursue hiking.
 As soon as you decide hiking will be a regular activity, it is worthwhile investing in a good fleece or another type of insulated jacket whose main purpose is warmth.

-The North Face Denali is a popular classic that has been around for a long while and with good reason.
+The Columbia Men’s Steens Mountain full zip 2.0 soft fleece is a top seller on Amazon and with good reason.
 It is a very functional fleece that does a good job of keeping you warm.
 The elastic cuffs trap warm air and the elbows, chest and shoulders are reinforced with abrasion-resistant material.
-This can be used as a mid-layer, as mentioned above, or as a warm fleece shell.
-The Denali Fleece Jacket for Men comes in at around $195.00 RRP but this will vary based on the version, offers, sales and so on.
+This can be used as a mid-layer, as mentioned above, or as a warm fleece outer layer.

 OK, so hopefully I’ve given a bit of an introduction to base layers and fleeces for folks new to hiking.
 Now, it is worth mentioning again that if you’re going out on your first hikes in warm conditions, you may not need these items.
 However, as a general rule you should always pack an extra layer or two for warmth in your day pack.